nus-cs2103-AY1718S1/addressbook-level4/collated/main/marvinchin.md

     }

     /**
-     * Format state as text for viewing.
+     * Formats state as text for viewing.
      */
     public String toString() {
         return "["